2017 Mayo Intermediate Football Championship

 The 2017 Mayo Intermediate Football Championship is the 53rd edition of the Mayo GAA's second-tier gaelic football tournament for intermediate clubs in County Mayo, Ireland.
 Sixteen teams compete with the winner representing Mayo in the Connacht Intermediate Club Football Championship.
 The championship starts with a group stage and progresses to a knock out stage.

+Moy Davitts won the title by beating Kiltimagh in the final.

 Westport were the 2016 champions after defeating Kiltimagh in the final.
 In March 2017, they claimed the All-Ireland Club IFC title, defeating Meath champions St. Colmcille's.

 Group stage

 All 16 teams enter the competition at this stage.
 The top 2 teams in each group go into the Quarter-Finals while the bottom team of each group will enter a Relegation Playoff.
 This year, all teams will play one home match, one away match and one match at a neutral venue.